Timberline-Fernwood, Arizona

 Timberline-Fernwood is a census-designated place (CDP) in Coconino County, Arizona, United States.
 It is bordered to the south by the community of Doney Park and is on U.S. Route 89, 11 mi northeast of Flagstaff.
 It was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+Timberline-Fernwood is within the Flagstaff Unified School District.
+The zoned secondary schools are Sinagua Middle School and Coconino High School.